Rich2/openstrat/README.md

 4. JsStrat An implementation for canvas using Scala.Js on to an Html canvas.

-The code is currently organised for my convenience.
-However if any of it ever gains significant traction with other developers, then I would be very happy to break it up and reorganise if necessary.
-The packages are structured for future break up, although the split between geom and pDisp packages is not complelty clear and I'm not entirely comfortable with it in its current form.
+The code is currently organised for my own convenience.
+However if any of it ever gains significant traction with other developers, then I would be very happy to break it up and reorganise it, if necessary.
+The packages are structured with a view to future break up, although the division between geom and pDisp packages is not complelty clear and I'm not entirely comfortable with it in its current form.
 So think of geom and pDisp as one sub-module.